Electronic structure of the negatively-charged silicon-vacancy center in diamond: Excitation polarization indicates a new electronic transition

-In order to estimate the energy of the $^2A$ level, the PLE polarization contrast was measured in the range 532-620\,nm using a Ti:Sapph pumped optical parametric oscillator (OPO) and in the range 696-725\,nm using a Ti:Sapph laser (see figure \ref{absorption}(a)).
-The PLE contrast switches from corresponding to a $^2E ^2E$ transition to a $^2E ^2A$ transition between 580 and 620\,nm.
-As the pulsed OPO produced wide-band excitation ($\sim$10\,nm), the precise wavelength where the contrast changes could not be resolved, but it clearly occurs close to 600\,nm.
+In order to estimate the energy of the $^2\!A$ level, the PLE polarization contrast was measured in the range 532-640\,nm using a Ti:Sapph pumped optical parametric oscillator (OPO) and in the range 696-725\,nm using a Ti:Sapph laser (see Figure \ref{absorption}(b)).
+The PLE contrast switches from corresponding to a $^2\!E\rightarrow{}^2\!E$ transition to a $^2\!E\rightarrow{}^2\!A$ transition between 580 and 620\,nm.
+As the pulsed OPO produced wide-band excitation ($\sim$10\,nm), the precise wavelength where the contrast changes could not be resolved, but it must occur around 600\,nm.
 This agrees well with a previously reported PLE band assigned to SiV$^-$, which commences at 605\,nm (2.05\,eV) \cite{iakoubovskii2000luminescence}.
-Whilst this PLE band was initially concluded to be excitation to the diamond conduction band because of the absence of a ZPL and broad similarities with the diamond ultraviolet absorption band\cite{iakoubovskii2000luminescence}, this initial conclusion has been disputed by subsequent \textit{ab initio} calculations, which place the electronic levels of SiV$^-$ deep within the diamond bandgap \cite{goss1996twelve-line}.
+The PLE band was previously concluded to be excitation into the diamond conduction band because of the absence of a ZPL and broad similarities with the diamond ultraviolet absorption band\cite{iakoubovskii2000luminescence}.
+However, this was disputed by subsequent \textit{ab initio} calculations, which place the electronic levels of SiV$^-$ much deeper within the diamond bandgap \cite{goss1996twelve-line}.

+Here, we assign that PLE band to an absorption transition from the ground $^2\!E$ level to a $^2\!A$ level 2.05\,eV above.
+We propose that the observed absence of a ZPL implies that this is a transition between electronic levels of the same parity ($^2\!E_g$ and $^2\!A_{1g}$).
+Selection rules forbid purely electronic transitions between levels of the same parity, but they do allow transitions that involve the creation/annihilation of a phonon mode with odd parity \cite{stoneham2001theory}.
+This explains why a large PLE band can occur with no ZPL, but it requires inversion symmetry.
+This adds experimental support for the conventional split-vacancy $D_{3d}$ model of SiV$^-$.